Submitted by Yvonne Savio

 1900 Associated Road

-Saturday, 5/13, 10am.
+Saturdays, 10/14 and 10/28, 10am.
 Free Nature Tour.
-Join one of our knowledgeable docents as they guide you on a tour through the beautiful garden, @ 10am.
-Meet at Nature Center.
+Meet at the Nature Center and join one of our knowledgeable docents as they guide you on a tour through the beautiful garden.
+Free Nature Tours are held every 2nd and 4th Saturday of the month.

 Deukmejian Wilderness Park